Welcome to the VA Handbook!

 1. Read some posts

-The best way to do this is to use the category feature or search box in the sidebar or to look at the list of posts below and simply click on the article you want to read.
+There’s a lot of information on my site and I want it to be really easy for you to find what you need.
+The best way to do this is to use the categories or search box in the sidebar or to look through the list of blog posts on the Post Index page and click on the article you want to read.

 2. Download some stuff